shina07/cs374_HCI/DP3/report/report.md

 <br></br>
 #### ***[Observations]***

+Since our tasks are not designed respectively, it was not easy to separate all the observation by tasks, so we wrote down our observations in the order of task sequences.

 1. There is no way to count the time when a user has exercised or has taken a break with the intervals.
 (P2)
 	a.
 [Criticality] Major